sass/sass/README.md

 * If the directive has a `no-prefix` clause, then it has no prefix.

-* If the module's URI doesn't match the regular expression `(.*/)?([^/]+)(\.[^/]*)?`, the `@use` directive is malformed.
+* If the module's URI (as written) doesn't match the regular expression `(.*/)?([^/]+)(\.[^/]*)?`, the `@use` directive is malformed.

 * Call the text captured by the second group of the regular expression the